wemogy/spaceblocks-sample-helloworld/Readme.md

-# Space Blocks Sample HelloWorld
+# Space Blocks Hello World Sample

 ## Setup

-The permissions structure is desribed in the blog [Quickly add permission checks to your ASP.NET apps ](https://www.spaceblocks.cloud/blog/quickly-add-permission-checks-to-your-asp-net-apps).
+The permissions structure is described in the blog [Quickly add permission checks to your ASP.NET apps ](https://www.spaceblocks.cloud/blog/quickly-add-permission-checks-to-your-asp-net-apps).

-Alternativly, the `setup.sh` script creates these structures via the API.
+Alternatively, the `setup.sh` script creates these structures via the API.

 There is also a `seeding.sh` script that puts some demo data into Permissions.